Financial adviser exam

 A new financial adviser must:

-- complete an approved degree (see Treasury's Financial Adviser Standards website at fas.treasury.gov.au) before booking the exam
+- complete an approved degree (see Treasury's Financial Adviser Standards website at fas.treasury.gov.au) before booking the exam.
+Important: Please also refer to the Corporations (Relevant Providers Degrees, Qualifications and Courses Standard) Determination 2021 to review the most recent amendments.

 - pass the exam before starting the third quarter of their professional year, being authorised by an Australian financial services (AFS) licensee as a ‘provisional financial adviser’.